John of Brienne: Papal service

-Pope Honorius did not accept Frederick's unilateral act, and continued to regard John as the rightful king of Jerusalem.
+Honorius did not accept Frederick's unilateral act and continued to regard John as the rightful king of Jerusalem.
 In an attempt to take advantage of the revived Lombard League (an alliance of northern Italian towns) against Frederick II, John went to Bologna.
 According to a version of Ernoul's chronicle, he declined an offer by the Lombard League representatives to elect him their king.
 Even though this account was fabricated, John remained in Bologna for over six months.
-The dying Pope Honorius appointed John rector of a Patrimony of Saint Peter in Tuscany (part of the Papal States) on 27 January 1227, and urged Frederick II to restore him to the throne of the Kingdom of Jerusalem.
+The dying Honorius appointed John rector of a Patrimony of Saint Peter in Tuscany (part of the Papal States) on 27 January 1227, and urged Frederick II to restore him to the throne of the Kingdom of Jerusalem.
 Honorius' successor, Gregory IX, confirmed John's position in the Papal States on 5 April and ordered the citizens of Perugia to elect him their podestà.

 Gregory excommunicated Frederick II on 29 September 1227, accusing him of breaking his oath to lead a crusade to the Holy Land; the emperor had dispatched two fleets to Syria, but a plague forced them to return.
 His wife Isabella died after giving birth to a son, Conrad, in May 1228.
 Frederick continued to consider himself king of Jerusalem, in accordance with the precedent set by John during Isabella's minority.

 The imperial army under the command of Rainald of Urslingen invaded the Papal States in October 1228, beginning the so-called War of the Keys.
 Although John defeated the invaders in a series of battles, it took a counter-invasion by another papal army in southern Italy to drive Rainald back to Sulmona.
 John laid a siege before returning to Perugia in early 1229 to conclude negotiations with envoys of the Latin Empire of Constantinople, who were offering him the imperial crown.